 Incomplete data is bad email data

-There could be poor coverage on the line of business of the companies listed, the contact names, the email addresses, and so on.
+There could be lack of coverage on the line of business, contact names, email addresses, etc.

-This may cause serious issues as the companies which would be interested in your product or service would be missed from any search you run on the database.
+As a result, companies that would be interested in your product or service would not appear in any search you run on the database.

-- Missing potential customers – Clients which haven’t been picked up in the search will never hear about your product.
-If this is the case, customers who may actually be in the market right now will never be worked on by your sales team.
+Clients who aren’t found in the search will never hear about your product.
+Customer prospects who may be in the market right now may never be contacted by your sales team.

 According to Dun & Bradstreet, incomplete data causes a fifth of firms to miss out on potential new customers and revenue.

-In a survey, 20% of respondents claimed that they had lost a customer due to using incomplete information.
+20% of respondents in a survey said they had lost a customer due to incomplete information.

-Another 15% said that incomplete data had been the cause of failure to sign up a new contact.
+Another 15% said incomplete data led to failure to sign up a new contact.

 Non-compliant data is bad email data

-Signed into law on 25 May 2018 by the European Parliament and still in force in post-Brexit Britain, the legislation is designed to give people much more control over their own personal data.
+The European Parliament passed the legislation on 25 May 2018.
+It is still in force in post-Brexit Britain, giving people much more control over their own data.

-For data providers, the main issue is the poor filtering out of sole traders and partnerships from the data.
+The main issue is the poor filtering out of sole traders and partnerships from data.